Adolphee/WebDevProject/README.md

 The code that I've written during this project was mostly of my own doing.
 Wherever code for external sources was used, I provided a comment with a reference to the source.

-Other external sources are mentioned in the BRONNEN.rtf file.
+Other external sources are mentioned in the BRONNEN.txt file.

 I am not the owner of any images I have used during this project.
 All images came straight from Google Images.